Common WCAG Accessibility Challenges and Tips

 However, there can be caveats to this approach if Web Accessibility is critical to your organization.
 Some common challenges with utilizing templates:

-- If you’re using a WordPress template, it might employ plugins that display important content (such as homepage banners with animations) or implement a certain Call to Action (such as filling out a Contact Form), but aren’t designed for Accessibility.
-WordPress plugins are not required to follow any Web Accessibility standards.
-So content will not be perceived and controls and captchas on forms will not be accessible.
+• If you’re using a WordPress template, it might employ plugins that display important content (such as homepage banners with animations) or implement a certain Call to Action (such as filling out a Contact Form) but aren’t designed for Accessibility.
+WordPress plugins are not required to follow any Web Accessibility standards, so content will not be perceived, and controls and captchas on forms will not be accessible.

 Issues Specific to Blogs and User Generated Content